mrsi-cerl/mrsi-gatsby/src/content/coe-tcx/wrrst.md

 ## About

-The Water Resources Remote Sensing/GIS Technology Center is the USACE TCX for Civil Works Remote Sensing and GIS technologies, providing mission essential support to Civil Works Programs.
+The Remote Sensing/GIS Technology Center is the USACE TCX for Civil Works Remote Sensing and GIS technologies, providing mission essential support to Civil Works Programs.
 The RS/GIS TCX provides Cost Effective centralized management and support through technology transfer and applications development for Corps mission responsibilities in practice areas including:
 <ul>
     <li>Navigation</li>
     <li>Flood and Coastal Storm Damage reduction</li>